Horace Sheffield III

 Horace Sheffield III (born December 28, 1954) is an American pastor and media personality.
-As of 2018 he resides in Detroit, Michigan, where he is an on-air radio personality for 1200 AM/WCHB, as the host of On The Line and an on-air television personality for Channel 38/WADL, as the host of Real Talk Weekly.
-Sheffield is also the Pastor of New Destiny Christian Fellowship, which has churches in Detroit and Brooklyn, New York.
+Sheffield is the Pastor of New Destiny Christian Fellowship.

-Sheffield as of 2018 serves as the Co-Chair of the MDP Community Democratic Caucus.
+Sheffield as of 2018 serves as the co-chair of the MDP Community Democratic Caucus.

 Personal life

 Sheffield was born in Detroit, Michigan.
 He is the son of Mary (née Otto), and Rev. Horace Sheffield, Jr., a supervisor at Ford Motor Company.
 The elder Sheffield fought to create the UAW's Inter-Racial Committee.
-Later, he was instrumental in helping stage the legendary April 1941 workers strike at Ford.

-Sheffield is the father of Detroit City Council President Pro Tem Mary Sheffield.
+Sheffield is the father of Detroit City Council President and mayor-elect Mary Sheffield.